From incubator offices, retail and lofts, to logistics, trucking and modern warehouse needs, it's all surprisingly close by the heart of the city!

 Teevee is a celebrated Canadian Inuk artist.
 Her comprehensive knowledge of Inuit legends, along with a fine sense of design and composition, have made many of her prints highly sought after by collectors.

-The piece, titled Dog with Kamiks (curated by the Winnipeg Art Gallery), was presented by Leon A. Brown Ltd Executive Vice President Jon Brown, at the North American premier of Ningeokuluk Teevee: Kinngait Stories, an exhibition of contemporary Inuit art at the Canadian Embassy in Washington, D.C.
+The piece, titled Dog with Kamiks, was presented by Leon A. Brown Ltd Executive Vice President Jon Brown, at the North American premier of Ningeokuluk Teevee: Kinngait Stories, an exhibition of contemporary Inuit art at the Canadian Embassy in Washington, D.C.
+The show was curated by the Winnipeg Art Gallery.

 "Leon A. Brown Ltd donated Dog with Kamiks on behalf of all Canadians in recognition of Canada 150, and in memory of our father Ashley Brown.
 Dad was a hunter, a fisherman, and overall a huge advocate of our Country’s great wild and northern spaces."